IAAD department of “Car Body Architecture” first in Italy opened in Turin in 1978. Since 2008 it is entitled in memory of Andrea Pininfarina.

 During the course a great importance is given to presentations and design contest, students are encouraged to make presentations of their work, supported in participating in national and international contests.
 Projects must not only meet one designer favor, but must be able to be appreciated and understood by the jury of experts and the public.

 // Preliminary Module

 Graduates in Industrial Design, Automotive Engineering and related subjects, holders of a postgraduate diploma in Industrial and Transportation Design and candidates who have gained significant professional experience in the field of transportation can access the Preliminary Module.
-Admission is subject to the assessment of the application, to be submitted by letter of application, curriculum vitae and portfolio.
+Admission is subject to the assessment of the application, to be submitted by letter of application, curriculum vitae, and portfolio.
 IAAD reserves the right to request the candidates, if necessary, an interview in person or via Skype.

 // Master Module

 Access to the Master Module from Preliminary is subject to the attainment of 60 ECTS credits of Preliminary Module.
 For the attainment of 60 ECTS credits, students will be required to develop a project-work to be presented in the final stage of the Preliminary Module and the overcoming of TOEIC test.
 Students can customize their curricula with participation in contests, seminars or workshops to collect additional credits necessary for overcoming the Preliminary Module.
-Graduates in Transportation Design or who have gained significant experience in the Transportation Design or modelling can access the Master Module.
-Admission to the course is in both cases possible only with the approval of the Coordinator of the course based on the assessment of academic qualifications, professional resume and portfolio.
+Graduates in Transportation Design or who have gained significant experience in the Transportation Design or modeling can access the Master Module.
+Admission to the course is in both cases possible only with the approval of the Coordinator of the course based on the assessment of academic qualifications, professional resume, and portfolio.